mvincent7891/bart_art/proposal.md

 In addition, this project will include:

 - [ ] Interesting animation of subway system at user selection of city
-- [ ] An About modal describing the features of the app technologies utilized
+- [ ] An About section describing the features of the app and technologies utilized
 - [ ] A production README
 - [ ] Real time data streaming from public transit authorities to gather info (station names, lat, lng, line, etc.) about subway systems.